Riaan-Dowling/BAGEL/README.md

 BAGEL can be run by:
 - 1) Creating a virtual environment with the requirements.txt document
 - 2) Opening the 1.
-Algorithm directory and running the Algorithm.py file.
+Main directory and running the run.py file.
 This will produce BAGELS mouse bone marrow dataset results.
 To change the output of BAGEL / how the modelling is done the following parameters can be set:

 # Model parameters:
 ## 1.)
 Algorithm/Algorithm.py